bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 4°
-- Partly Cloudy
+- Clear
-- 32% humidity
+- 34% humidity
-- 12 mph wind
+- 11 mph wind
-- 52% cloud cover
+- 0% cloud cover
 - 30 AQI 🟩
 - 1.28 inches of snow and 0.06 inches of rain expected in the next 48 hours